 Today, we will learn how to clear variables in Python.
-Let’s say you created a variable initially, and you no longer require it.
+Let’s say you created a variable initially and no longer require it.

 If you delete a variable, you cannot use it later as it will be removed from the memory.
 You can delete a variable using the del keyword.
 Let’s take an example.